$402,332Average Value$228Average Price per Sq Ft3Homes For Sale

 Barbara BeattieBerkshire Hathaway HomeServices Metro Realty

-Every day feels a little brighter at The Daniels at Northern Gateway.
-From evenings by the firepits and open-air grilling to well-kept green spaces and a six-month YMCA membership included with your lease, this isnt just another rentalits a lifestyle.
-On-site management and 24-hour emergency maintenance keep things simple, so you can focus on what truly matters.
-Plus, you'll enjoy a peaceful
+Every day feels a little brighter at The Daniels at Northern Gateway Apartments.
+From evenings by the firepits and open-air grilling to well-kept green spaces and premium interiors, this isnt just another rentalits a lifestyle.
+The first step is choosing a layout that fits you needs, and with our Saukville apartments ranging from one to three bedrooms, thats going to be a simple task.
+As a

 When you call The Crossroad Commons home, youll find yourself in a quiet setting enhanced with a variety of unique amenities.
 Our community offers two bed, two bath floor plans spaciously designed with comfort in mind.
 The professional, on-site management staff will assist you in meeting all of your needs.